Join the Fight: Overdose Awareness Day – Together We Can Make a Difference!

 Physical Symptoms of Drug Abuse

-One of the first noticed signs someone is abusing drugs is changes in their physical health.
+One of the first signs someone is abusing drugs is changes in their physical health.

 People abusing drugs may lose or gain weight rapidly, have unkempt appearances, and look significantly different than before.